tuckerparon/SpotifyAnalysis/README.md

 # SpotifyAnalysis
-Analysis on my streaming data from the past year.
+Analysis on my streaming data from January 2021 to January 2022.